You are here

 bush muhly (Muhlenbergia porteri)

 alkali sacaton (Sporobolus airoides)

 mesa dropseed (Sporobolus flexuosus)

-For the grasses, we are especially interested in the following phenophases, though you are welcome to report on all phenophases.
-See more photos to help you identify the grass species on the Southwest Season Trackers list.
+For the grasses, we were especially interested in the following phenophases, though observers were welcome to report on all phenophases.
+See more photos for help with identification of the grass species on the Southwest Season Trackers list.

 (Click to enlarge)